 The following are also common at pre-school age:

-- Many of the challenges listed above do not improve, or do so very slightly
+- Many of the challenges listed above do not improve or only improve slightly.

-- Learns well on a one-on-one basis, but nowhere near as well in class with other kids around
+- Learns well on a one-on-one basis, but nowhere near as well in class with other children around.

 - Reacts to all stimuli equally (not filtering out irrelevant stimuli automatically)